atdrupal/go/README.txt

    Used command: drush golive --cache=1 --js=1 --update=1
    Please run command drush golive --help for help

+8. /node => /<front>

+  Drupal site usually does not have designed for /node page, this look ugly.
+  Instead render this unwanted page, go.module redirect user to front page.

+  To disable this feature, in your settings.php, add this line:

+    define('GO_SKIP_NODE_TO_FRONT', 1);

 No more needed modules:

   - login_redirect